Ruud's Commodore Site: Template Home Email

 I hoped to present you a manual how to build your own Operating System (OS) but I soon found out that it was too difficult to present you something that was not too coloured by my own ideas.
 I still hope you can learn something from it.

-CBM-DOS is an OS meant to run on (more or less IBM PC compatible)computers equipped with an 8088 CPU or better.
+CBM-DOS is an Operating System meant to run on (more or less IBM PC compatible) computers equipped with an 8088 CPU or better.
 This page also tells you how I did it and why I made certain decissions.

 First: what is what